-Note: Global Equity includes allocation to New Zealand Equity
+^{}Note: Global Equity includes allocation to New Zealand Equity

-10.Portfolio Benchmarks
+10 Portfolio Benchmarks

-- a.
-Level 1, Primary Objective Benchmark: The long-term return (over rolling 5 to 10 year periods) of the Portfolio is to achieve a real return target of 4.5% (CPI plus 4.5%). - b.
-Level 2, Total Portfolio Benchmark: A secondary objective in the portfolio benchmarking is to measure whether the Portfolio has performed in line with expectations given the allocation to each asset class in the portfolio.
-To evaluate this, the returns of the Foundation will be measured against a blended policy index composed of indices reflecting the allocation and benchmark of asset class in the Target Policy Portfolio (Exhibit 3) .
+- 10.1 Level 1, Primary Objective Benchmark: The long-term return (over rolling 5 to 10 vear periods) of the Portfolio is to achieve a real return target of 4.5% (CPI plus 4.5%). - 10.2 Level 2, Total Portfolio Benchmark: A secondary objective in the portfolio benchmarking is to measure whether the Portfolio has performed in line with expectations given the allocation to each asset class in the portfolio.
+To evaluate this, the returns of the Foundation will be measured against a blended policy index composed of indices reflecting the allocation and benchmark of asset class in the Target Policy Portfolio (Exhibit 3).
 This benchmark may also be referred to as a 'reference portfolio' as it represents a cheap, passive alternative implementation.
-The portfolio should be evaluated against portfolio benchmarks over rolling 3 to 5 year periods.

-- c.
-Level 3, Asset Class Benchmark: The actual asset class returns composed of the aggregate of the underlying manager returns, weighted by the actual weights of each manager, measured against the index return appropriate to that asset class (Exhibit 3).
-Asset classes should be evaluated against asset class benchmarks over rolling 3 to 5 year periods on a monthly basis (quarterly for nonmarketable assets). - d.
-Level 4, Investment Managers' Benchmark: Fund managers' returns are measured against their chosen benchmarks over rolling 3 year periods on a monthly basis (quarterly for non-marketable assets).
+The portfolio should be evaluated against portfolio benchmarks over rolling 3 to 5 vear periods. - 10.3 Level 3, Asset Class Benchmark: The actual asset class returns composed of the aggregate of the underlying manager returns, weighted by the actual weights of each manager, measured against the index return appropriate to that asset class (Exhibit 3).
+Asset classes should be evaluated against asset class benchmarks over rolling 3-to-5-year periods on a monthly basis (quarterly for non-marketable assets). - 10.4 Level 4, Investment Managers' Benchmark: Investment managers' returns are measured against their chosen benchmarks over rolling 3-year periods monthly (quarterly for non-marketable assets).